hateradio/yavah/readme.md

 - Toggle the category (artist, dj, etc) to see its input box.
 - Type artists, one per line.
+- Enable option to split on a semicolon
 - Watch it auto-fill the various artists inputs below.